gamblevore/jeebox/README.md

 The C++ interface is quite easy to use.
 Being simple makes Jeebox memory-tight.

 Jeebox has many features designed for programmers, collected from my 20 year experience.
-For example: "Strings" can have embedded expressions, unicode and byte escape codes, or just use a version of \`strings\` with none of that!
+For example: "Double-quoted" strings can have embedded expressions, unicode and byte escape codes, or just use \`backtick\` strings with none of that!
 [Read the website](http://jeebox.org/stuff/introduction) to see what I put into Jeebox.

 This is my first release!
 Please email questions to theo@jeebox.org if you have any troubles using it!
 Emailing me **rather than giving up** will help me so much!